tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 - Buy and hold for the long term

 I think investing is a lot simpler than the financial industry makes it see.
-You do need to understand your level of risk tolerance and also make sure you don't fall for the "get rich quick scam" aca trying to time the market with day trading.
+You do need to understand your level of risk tolerance and also make sure you don't fall for the *"get rich quick scam"* aka trying to time the market with day trading.

 As you look into more information you'll need a little common sense.